eatstagram/Eatstagram/README.md

 <img src="/images/sprint3.gif" height="500">

 ### Progress So Far - Sprint 4
-* Tweek previous features to add:  sort post, sort comments, display time of post, display time of comment
+* Tweeked previous features to add:  sort post, sort comments, display time of post, display time of comment
 * Discussed plan for presentation
 * Discussed plan for video
-* Fix performance issues such as displaying messages such as loading, etc. while the app is fulfilling user request
+* Fixed performance issues such as displaying messages such as loading, etc. while the app is fulfilling user request
-* Discuss what optional features can be completed in time left
+* Discussed what optional features can be completed in time left

 <img src="/images/sprint4.gif" height="500">